-For more information, speak with your BMO financial professional.
+For more information, please speak with your BMO financial professional.

-TFSA annual contribution limit is indexed to inflation, and rounded to the nearest \$500 based on the consumer price index provided by Statistics Canada.
+The TFSA annual contribution limit is indexed to inflation, and rounded to the nearest \$500 based on the consumer price index provided by Statistics Canada.

-If you've never contributed to a TFSA and were at least 18 years of age in 2009 and have been a Canadian resident since then, your 2020 contribution limit will be \$69,500.
+If you've never contributed to a TFSA and were at least 18 years of age in 2009 and have been a Canadian resident since then, your 2022 contribution limit will be \$81,500.

-BMO Wealth Management provides this publication for informational purposes only and it is not and should not be construed as professional advice to any individual.
-The information contained in this publication is based on material believed to be reliable at the time of publication, but BMO Wealth Management cannot guarantee the information is accurate or complete.
+The information BMO Private Wealth provides this publication for informational purposes only and it is not and should not be construed as professional advice to any individual.
+The information contained in this publication is based on material believed to be reliable at the time of publication, but BMO Private Wealth cannot guarantee the information is accurate or complete.
 Individuals should contact their BMO representative for professional advice regarding their personal circumstances and/or financial position.
 The comments included in this publication are not intended to be a definitive analysis of tax applicability or trust and estates law.
 The comments are general in nature and professional advice regarding an individual's particular tax position should be obtained in respect of any person's specific circumstances.